Our Botany club winter sowed vegetables, herbs and some flowers and started its own small garden garden outside the teachers

 Discover the Catholic Garden Directory

-Explore our growing network of Catholic gardens—vibrant spaces that nourish communities, care for creation, and cultivate spiritual connection.
-From food-producing gardens to pollinator habitats and prayerful spaces, each garden reflects a unique commitment to faith and stewardship.
+Explore our growing network of Catholic gardens, spaces that nourish communities, care for creation, and foster spiritual connection.
+From food-producing gardens to pollinator habitats and prayerful spaces, each reflects a unique expression of faith and stewardship.

-Check out the directory today and be inspired by the beauty, purpose, and impact of these spaces!
+Explore the directory and be inspired by the beauty and purpose of these spaces.

 Loading...